 After your wash, consider waxing your car to give it a gorgeous shine and protect it from the seasonal elements.
 Make sure your car is completely dry, then apply the wax in a circular motion all over (using light pressure).
 Remove excess wax with one side of a clean microfiber cloth, then use the other side to buff the surface to an immaculate shine.

 A final note on your windshield and wipers

-True to its name, fall also means lots of falling debris, so you may want to keep a can of and a lint-free cloth in your car for easy windshield cleanup.
+True to its name, fall also means lots of falling debris, so you may want to keep a can of glass cleaner and a lint-free cloth in your car for easy windshield cleanup.